cstyan/adbDocumentation/README.md

 Such overhead, many packets!

 To go from a state of `no connection established` to `you have an adb shell into your device` is about 40 USB packets.
-Such efficiency!

 ## Handshake
 Most protocols that are connection oriented have a handshake and actual